skylatian/threebuttons/.github/README.md

     - Should be fixable by ignoring clicks in zones if a click already exists elsewhere/**making sure to release one type of click before starting another**

 ### Planned Features:
-- Menu Bar item
-- ✅ Preview area
-- ✅ Launch at login
-- ✅ Disable/enable click recognition outside of zone ('Strict Zones')
 - 🚧 ✅ Resizable zones
 - 🚧 ✅ Proper preferences window
-- ✅ Enable/disable certain zones (for example, to just have a large right-click zone)
 - Enable/disable two-finger right click overriding zone presence (if you two-finger right-click in any zone, toggle it counting as a right-click or being overridden by the zones)
 - Program inclusion/exclusion list